Changing any of the form inputs will cause the list of events to refresh with the filtered results.

 Art Institute Chicago 111 S Michigan Ave, Chicago

 This retrospective celebrates the remarkable career of Christina Ramberg (1946–1995), best known for her stylized paintings of fragments of the female body that critique physical and social constraints.
-Ramberg's work, a hallmark of Chicago Imagism, stands out with its gripping yet enigmatic aesthetic, evolving from early technical depictions of women's hairstyles to mature pieces exploring […]
+Ramberg's work, […]

 What is Seen and Unseen: Mapping South Asian American Art in Chicago

-South Asia Institute 1925 South Michigan Avenue, Chicago
+South Asia Institute 1925 S. Michigan Ave., Chicago

 Presented by South Asia Institute and guest curated by Shelly Bahl, this multifaceted project documents the history of South Asian art and artists in Chicago and shares this history through an archival exhibition and an installation of contemporary art.
 The narrative begins with colonial-era perspectives, including those reflected in documentation and photographs from the Indian Pavilion […]